LACMIP/emu/docs/_documentation/catalogue.md

 {% include figure image_path="/assets/images/catalogue_multimedia.png" alt="screenshot of the multimedia tab in the catalogue module" caption="Screenshot of the *Multimedia* tab of the Catalogue module." %}

-If a specimen has been imaged, the image should be attached to the catalogue record.
-[Multimedia]({{ site.baseurl }}/documentation/multimedia/) attachments are visible on the *Multimedia* tab.
+If a specimen has been imaged, the image should be attached to the catalogue record and visible as a [multimedia]({{ site.baseurl }}/documentation/multimedia/) attachment on the *Multimedia* tab.
 In the screenshot above, you can see that the metadata from the multimedia record appears in the sidebar of this tab.
 Double-clicking on an image will open it in a larger viewer.
 Clicking on the green plus sign allows you to attach additional multimedia records.

 ## Admin